Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Atlantic students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Atlantic students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Atlantic District Curriculum Used in Our In-Home Tutoring Programs

 Atlantic Community School District’s mission is to provide a positive, challenging learning environment with diverse learning opportunities to help cultivate innovative and productive global citizens.
 The district also is committed to implementing innovative and collaborative projects to enhance instruction, and the high school is instituting 21st century skills within their curriculum to ensure students succeed in these areas.
 The Iowa Core Curriculum focuses on traditional academic subjects like literacy, math, science, and social studies, and has also implemented a focus on college and career readiness.

 We currently cover the following Atlantic-area school district: Atlantic Community School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Atlantic Tutor Today.